 Another NOTE: The recipe I give will make two medium sized pizzas.
 Just cut it in half for one but, again trust me, you'll want two.

 Ready?
-Grab a measuring cup, 1 tsp. and 1/4 tsp. measuring spoons.
+Grab a measuring cup and your measuring spoons.

 Prep Step: Preheat your oven to 170 degrees.
 Once it's preheated, cut it off and leave the oven door closed.

 In a medium sized mixing bowl, add two level teaspoons of the flour and about 3/4 tsp of sugar.
 Warm up 1 cup of water in the microwave for about 35 seconds.
 Pour it over the flour and sugar and stir to blend.
 Sprinkle 1/2 heaping tsp. of yeast over the warm water mixture and stir gently.
 Set a timer for 8 minutes and watch the yeast do it's thing.

 Prep Step: Spray the metal bowl with cooking spray (I use olive oil spray, but not necessary) then drizzle a bit of olive oil around the sides and bottom.
 Pull out a piece of saran wrap to cover the bowl but lay it out on the counter and spray with cooking spray on one side.

 After 8 minutes add a little over two cups of flour and one tsp. of salt to the mixture and begin to mix (I used one of those non-stick spoons) until a dough forms.
 (You can also do this step in a standing mixer using the dough hook but I just do it the old fashioned way.)
 Turn out onto a floured surface and knead for about 4 minutes, adding flour when it becomes sticky, until a nice even dough forms.
 Roll the dough ball a bit in the oiled metal bowl and then cover it with the saran wrap, oiled side down.
 Dampen a kitchen towel and cover the bowl.
 Place the covered bowl into the warm oven for at least two hours.